 Consumer Liaison Resources

-The Commission offers a resource list to assist organisations funded by Disability Services Commission to align their policies and procedures with the National Standards for Disability Services.
+The Department offers a resource list to assist organisations funded by the Department to align their policies and procedures with the National Standards for Disability Services.
 This includes Standard 4, feedback and complaints.

 Summary of Australian Complaint Handling Standard AS ISO 10002-2006 (PDF, 15KB)